volunteer recruitment plan template

 Volunteer Recruitment Plan Template: The Complete Guide for Your Nonprofit

-Many organizations are struggling to find enough volunteers, so this week, we’re sharing a volunteer recruitment plan template that includes everything you need to launch a successful volunteer recruitment campaign.
+Many organizations struggle to find enough volunteers.
+Here, we’re sharing a volunteer recruitment plan template that includes everything you need to launch a successful volunteer recruitment campaign.

 The question is – how will this impact volunteerism?